toddaustin07/Heatmiser/README.md

 If an action is taken such as changing the thermostat mode or setpoint temperature, then an additional data refresh will occur about 5 seconds after the action.
 This will provide more immediate response to your requested actions.

 In addition, at any time you can perform a swipe-down gesture on the Controls screen to cause an *immediate* data refresh.

+If the neoStat device was configured through the heatmiser app to be a Timer, you should have set the corresponding SmartThings neoStat device Settings option as described earlier.
+In Timer mode, the device will only include a switch control and a status field.

+The following field descriptions apply to a neoStat in standard thermostat mode.

 ##### Temperature
 This shows the current zone temperature.